Software developed to empower workers on the factory floor

 Managers, in turn, can make changes or additions to the apps in real-time and use Tulip’s analytics dashboard to pinpoint problems with machines and assembly processes.

-“With this notion of agile manufacturing [in which changes are constant], you need your software to match the philosophical process you’re using to improve your organization,” said Tulip co-founder and CTO Rony Kubat.
+, you need your software to match the philosophical process you’re using to improve your organization,” said Tulip co-founder and CTO Rony Kubat.
 “With our platform, we’re empowering the manufacturing engineers on the line to make changes themselves.
 That’s in contrast to the traditional way of making manufacturing software.
 It’s a bottom-up kind of thing.”

 Tulip, founded by Kubat and CEO Natan Linder, is currently working with multiple Fortune 100 and Fortune 500 companies operating in 13 different countries.
 Tulip’s customers make everything from shoes to jewelry, medical devices, and consumer electronics.